-Abstract: Translation in cross-cultural research is being increasingly acknowledged as a serious methodological issue in geography.
+Translation in cross-cultural research is being increasingly acknowledged as a serious methodological issue in geography.
 Translation dilemmas present researchers with incommensurabilities of meaning, thus providing insights into culturally specific ways of being as expressed in language.
 However, reflexivity around translation in the field can also highlight those moments of cultural practice where language falls short of experience.
-Engaging with Wittgenstein's late work on language, and with authors in the more-than-representational school of thought, I explore a personal experience of dealing with 'broken words' (Harrison 2007) in ethnographic fieldwork.
-Translation dilemmas, I demonstrate, may highlight not only culturally specific areas of meaning, but may also point to those areas where the local language fails to account for the fullness of culturally significant ways of being.
+Engaging with Wittgenstein's late work on language, and with more-than-representational theories, I explore a personal experience of investigating the local relationship between expression and experience in ethnographic fieldwork.
+Translation dilemmas, I demonstrate, may highlight not only culturally specific areas of meaning, but may also point to where the local language fails to account for the fullness of locally significant ways of being.
 Translation in cross-cultural research, I argue, is less about the decoding of texts, and more about coming to understand a form of life.
 This understanding must include practical as well as linguistic aspects.
-Researchers-as-translators need thus to remain sensitive to the shortcomings of local modes of communication; this sensitivity is aided by reflexivity encouraged by translating in the field.
+Researchers-as-translators need thus to remain sensitive to the limits to verbal communication in meaning-making; this sensitivity is aided by reflexivity encouraged by translating in the field.

-Key words: translation, auto-ethnography, Wittgenstein, reflexivity, cross-language research
+Key words: translation, auto-ethnography, reflexivity, Wittgenstein, cross-language research

-Translation and it's 'issues'
+Translation and its 'issues'

-Issues of interpretation and translation in qualitative research have been an ongoing concern for researchers in the social sciences.
+Challenges of interpretation and translation in qualitative research have been an ongoing concern for researchers in the social sciences.
 It is in the context of 'overseas' fieldwork that language 'issues' become most apparent, and yet remain rarely addressed (Poblete 2009).
-The challenges of translation can cause anxiety over the loss of meaning, leading to a silencing of translation in the pursuit of a 'clean and tidy' account (Temple 2005).
+The difficulties of translation can cause anxiety over the loss of meaning, leading to a silencing of translation as an element of the methodology in the pursuit of a 'clean and tidy' account (Temple 2005).
 However, bringing translation to the fore and examining it as part of the research process can enhance reflexivity around the claims to truth being made, challenging the idea of an ethnographer as an 'omnipresent knower' (Tremlett 2009).
-Particularly in the context of post-colonial studies, authors have been drawing on the work of Derrida (1991), Spivak (1992) and other poststructuralist writers to address researcher's positionality in the context of language (Temple and Young 2004), be that in their identity as insider-outsider researcher translator (Kim 2012), or in terms of their relationship with local translators/field assistants (Twyman et al. 1999, Temple 2002, Turner 2010).
-Translation has thus been seen as involving ethical and political choices, and researchers have been exploring how to practice translation in ways which are both sensitive to and empowering of the researched 'others' (Subedi and Rhee 2008, Lincoln and González y González 2008).
+Particularly in the context of postcolonial studies, authors have been drawing on the work of Derrida (1991), Spivak (1992) and other poststructuralist writers to address researchers' positionality in the context of language (Temple and Young 2004), be that in their identity as insider-outsider researcher translator (Kim 2012), or in terms of their relationship with local translators/field assistants (Twyman et al. 1999; Temple 2002; Turner 2010).
+Translation has thus been seen as involving ethical and political choices, and researchers have been exploring how to practise translation in ways that are both sensitive to and empowering of the researched 'others' (Subedi and Rhee 2008; Lincoln and González y González 2008).

 Translation has also been noted to offer opportunities for reflexivity around the role language itself plays within the study context.
 Translation is generally understood as a transfer of meaning from one time-space context to another (Crane et al. 2009, 40); however, in this act of transfer 'translations constantly suffer from not being able to convey the richness of connotations' (Müller 2007, 207).
-It has been suggested that the unavoidable betrayal (or creativity) that translation implies can deepen understanding rather than pose a threat to the integrity of research (Temple 1997).
-Do Mar Pereira et al. note that 'a lot of insight can be found, and a lot of knowledge can be produced, through explicit and critical reflection on the challenges and incommensurabilities of language difference' (2009, 5).
-Similarly Smith argued we should move away from understanding translation in research as uncovering a 'truth' about the 'Other' in the home language, and towards seeing translation as a hybrid in-between space between 'the two languages, two cultures, researcher and researched' (1996, 163).
+It has been suggested that the unavoidable betrayal (or creativity) that translation implies can deepen necessarily reflect the opinion of the Royal Geographical Society (with IBG).

+The information, practices and views in this article are those of the author(s) and do not understanding rather than pose a threat to the integrity of research (Temple 1997).
+Do Mar Pereira et al. note that a lot of insight can be found, and a lot of knowledge can be produced, through explicit and critical reflection on the challenges and incommensurabilities of language difference.
+(2009, 5)